Historical Tattoo Techniques

 By the end of the century, this form of punishment was phased out being largely replaced by incarceration, solitary confinement and capital punishment.
 One reason for this is the popular emergence of decorative tattoos, and the problem of offenders covering up their ‘punishment’ tattoos with bigger decorative designs.
 This is where the infamous relationship between tattooing and the Japanese mafia, the Yakuza, started.

 The eighteenth century came around and tattoos had started becoming popular.
-Due to their association with crime the elite wanted to put a stop to this and so illegalized all forms of tattoos.
+Due to their association with crime the elite wanted to put a stop to this and so made all forms of tattooing illegal.

-These days the association with crime is still a strongly held belief in Japan and some hot springs and swimming pools, ban those who have them from entering.
+These days the association with crime is still a strongly held belief in Japan and some hot springs and swimming pools still ban those who have them from entering.

 So how is this millennia-old tattooing technique carried out?